JeppeRonnow/obsidian-PDF-page-embedder/README.md

 - **Embed PDF from page to end** - Insert from a specific page to the end
 - **Embed PDF page range** - Insert a specific range of pages
 - **Embed single PDF page** - Insert just one page
+- **Replace PDF filename in current file** - Rename all references to a PDF file in the current note

 ### Output Format